 Some 7.5% of prisoners released early due to the coronavirus pandemic have allegedly reoffended, the Justice Minister has said.

-Last March, some sentenced inmates were released early in response to the public health emergency.
+Last March, some sentenced inmates were released early in response to the public health emergency, with further releases since.

-Naomi Long said the figure was a relatively small proportion of those freed temporarily.
+Naomi Long said the reoffending figure was a relatively small proportion of those freed temporarily.

-In March, Ms Long said she had to consider measures that only a few weeks ago would have been unthinkable.
+In March, Mrs Long said she had to consider measures that only a few weeks ago would have been unthinkable.

 She said prison officers were doing a good job amid the outbreak.